Glossary

 BlockDim |

-The number of logical AI Cores used in computation, which is specified by a developer when a kernel function is called.
+The number of logical AI Cores used in computation, which is specified by you when a kernel function is called.
 Its value is generally equal to or greater than the actual number of physical cores. |

 BiasTable Buffer |